 Add the rest of the ingredients, including the guajillo pepper puree.

-Cover and set your pressure cooker to Meat and pressure cook for 1 hour. release the heat and check to see if meat separates with a fork easily.
-If it doesn't pressure cook for another 30 min.
-On second thought, it's probably better if you just cook it for 90 min total.
-I intend to make this again to fix the timing but I wanted to post this today.
+Cover and set your pressure cooker to Meat and pressure cook for 30 min release the heat and check to see if meat separates with a fork easily.
+If it doesn’t cook for additional 10 min

 Heat your tortillas on a cast iron pan with no oil, or do it right over the fire. plate 2 tortillas, top with 2oz each of Barbacoa, Pickled Red Onions and avocado.